the Queen of Cups makes me

 trying to discern best practice, best

-path, best philosophy
+path, best philosophy.
+She pours

 golden liquid over a glistening sphere of ice.